DataDog/KubeHound/docs/user-guide/common-operations.md

 ### Starting the backend

-The backend stack can be restarted by using:
+The backend stack can be started by using:
 ```bash
 kubehound backend up
 ```